stealjs/steal-tools/doc/transformImport.md

  - minified, or
  - with development code removed.

-`transformImport` and `transform` are low level functionality.
+`transformImport` and `transform` are low-level functionality.
 For the majority of projects, [steal-tools.export] will be a better fit for the most common transformation behavior.

 Like [steal-tools.build], transformImport can be used from the command-line, from Grunt, or programmatically in Node.js.
-For this example, we're going to use transformImport programmatically, in order to showcase it's more advanced functionality:
+For this example, we're going to use transformImport programmatically, in order to showcase its more advanced functionality:

     var transformImport = require("steal-tools").transformImport;
     var fs = require("fs");